 Juniors are eligible to compete in Showmanship, Obedience, Agility, Rally, Tracking, Hunt Tests, Herding, Field Trials, Earthdog, Lure Coursing, Coursing Ability, and Coonhound Events.
 There is no minimum age requirement for sports other than Showmanship (where you must be nine).

 If your child is interested in becoming a junior, they should first watch a show and sign up for a class.
-Juniors under 18 years old can sign up for a Junior Handler number here.
-This number will let them both take classes and compete.
+To get started, parents can sign their juniors up for a Junior Handler number.
+This number will let them take classes as well as compete.

 Junior participation in AKC sports will be recognized through the AKC Junior Recognition Program and at the end of the year, AKC will award the Junior Versatility Awards and Scholarships.
 You can go to this link to learn more about the AKC Junior Recognition Program.